tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 The file, ``traced-value.h`` brings in the required declarations for tracing of data that obeys value semantics.
-In general, value semantics just means that you can pass the object around, not an address.
+In general, value semantics just means that you can pass the object itself around, rather than passing the address of the object.
 In order to use value semantics at all you have to have an object with an associated copy constructor and assignment operator available.
 We extend the requirements to talk about the set of operators that are pre-defined for plain-old-data (POD) types.
 Operator=,